mroobert/larvis/README.md

 - High card, when there's none of the above, like `297QJ`

 When two hands have the same combination value, the combination with the higher cards wins.

+For example:

-When there are two pairs, the higher pair is compared first, so `99662` wins against `88776`.
-When comparing full houses, triples go first, then pairs, so `88822` defeats `QQ777`.
-If the combinations are identical, then the other cards are compared, highest to lowest, so `7T2T6` wins against `TT753`, because `TT = TT`, `7 = 7`, but `6 > 5`.
+- when there are two pairs, the higher pair is compared first, so `99662` wins against `88776`.

+- when comparing full houses, triples go first, then pairs, so `88822` defeats `QQ777`.

+- if the combinations are identical, then the other cards are compared, highest to lowest, so `7T2T6` wins against `TT753`, because `TT = TT`, `7 = 7`, but `6 > 5`.

 Some examples of hands and what the result should be.